I have had abscesses before and know how painful it can be. I have lanced them before when the pain gets to be too bad.

-- The biggest risk is getting an even nastier infection in your mouth.
+- You could make the infection worse.
 This could happen, for example, if you lance your abscess with a non-sterile instrument, throw up after the abscess bursts, or don't clean your mouth thoroughly after the abscess is drained.
 If any of this happens, you could introduce even worse bacteria into your mouth, and you don't want to see what happens next.

-- You can also get sick if you swallow any of the pus, blood, fluids or debris that can come out of your abscess.
+- You can get sick if you swallow any of the pus, blood, fluids or debris that can come out of your abscess.
 Your body made the abscess specifically to trap and segregate all of that stuff.
-So you don't need any of that in your digestive system or blood stream.
-Even a small amount of pus down the hatch can spell big trouble if the infection was bad enough, your oral hygiene is poor, or your diet/general health has been lacking.
+So you don't need any of that in your digestive system or bloodstream.
+Even a small amount of pus down the hatch can spell big trouble if the infection was bad enough; your oral hygiene is poor; or your diet/general health has been lacking.

-And you can easily look at it this way: avoiding the dentist now means even more dental visits later.
-Visits to much more expensive professionals; multiple visits to your general practitioner or an oral surgeon may involve much more money than the $300 it would cost you for a visit to the dentist.
+You can also look at it this way: Avoiding the dentist now means even more dental visits later.
+Visits to much more expensive professionals or multiple visits to your general practitioner or an oral surgeon may involve much more money than the $300 it would cost you for a visit to the dentist.
 If you're seeking free dental care, you may find that the worse your condition gets, the harder it is to find someone who will treat it.
 So go and get your mouth taken care of right away and don't wait for the pain or the abscess to get worse.